erdemtor/Natural-Language-Processing-Projects/README.md

 ## Too boring?
 There is an easy way to RUN THEM ALL##

 I made an runner class whic receives all the parameters and runs the 3 task one by one.
-Nothing has changed internally, this is just to simplify the life that is already too boring.
+Nothing has changed internally, this is just to simplify the life.

 ###  RunThemAll.java  ###